microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 4. **ADLS Name**: Provide the `same Storage Account` name that was created as part of the Azure Synapse deployment in previous steps

 5. **Ocp-Apim-Subscription-Key**: The `forms recognizer access key`.
-    * Navigagte to the Forms Recognizer resource in your resource group
+    * Navigagte to the Form Recognizer resource in your resource group
     * Select `Keys and Endpoint` on the left and copy `Key 1`

 ![image6](./img/LA_image6.png "image6")